Cwantic/Documentation/Python/Samples/distance.md

 Create a script that will (after pressing a **button** in the ribbon) show by message the distance between 2 selected nodes.

->This feature does not exists in MetaPiping 2023.0 so it is usefull that user can create his own REVIEW tools.

 ## 2. Script definition